xavisolesoft/UdacityVR_Greek_Mythology_Museum/README.md

 The project consists on design and implement a Virtual Reality (VR) application, to immerse the user in a Virtual Reality state of the art showroom.

 This work is developed using Unity and GoogleVR, with the aim of learn about VR design, VR development and VR project management.
-I have decided to ambient the application in a showroom to focus the attention of the user to the exposed content.
+I have chosen as showroom theme: Greek Mythology Gods.
+I have decided to ambient the application in a showroom to focus the attention of the user to the content.

 ## Project Write-up

-Find a write-up, with detailed information about the specifications of this project and some information about the project schedule, available in this two formats:
+Find a write-up, with detailed information about the specifications of this project and some information about the project schedule:

-//TODO Medium version link

 [Markdown Version.](https://github.com/xavisolesoft/UdacityVR_Showroom/blob/master/Documentation/Writeup.md)